 Belize’s long list of natural attractions is mirrored by a unique cultural diversity.
 Ethnic groups include most prominently the English, Kriol, Garifuna, Mestizo, and Maya peoples.
 This modern melting pot further includes groups such as West Indian, Eastern European, North American, Mennonite, Chinese, and Lebanese.
 Altogether, the people of Belize have formed a rich and distinctly Belizean culture of their own.

 If you are accustomed to a fast-paced lifestyle, Belize can take some getting used to… Belize has its own version of island time.
 “Right now” may mean a little while.
 “A lee while…” may mean later, or tomorrow.
 For some travelers however, this is a welcome change.
 Perhaps a siesta in a breezy hammock is just what you needed.

 Better known as “the giants of the rainforest”, this is one of the biggest trees in the rainforest, reaching a height of over 100 feet.
 In the middle of the 17th century, the British settlers exported Mahogany to the UK as squared logs to make furniture.
-It has a reddish-brown colour that when carved and polished, acquires a beautiful red sheen.
+It has a reddish-brown colour which, when carved and polished, acquires a beautiful red sheen.
 The Mahogany Tree is also displayed on the Flag of Belize.

 The Black Orchid is one of the hundred species of orchids found here in Belize.
-It has greenish-yellow petals and the large petal is dark purple, which almost looks black, hence the name.
-It grows in damp areas and is mainly flourishes in Central America, the West Indies, Colombia, Venezuela, and Florida.
+It has some tiny greenish-yellow petals and the large petal is dark purple, which almost looks black, hence the name.
+It grows in damp areas and mainly flourishes in Central America, the West Indies, Colombia, Venezuela, and Florida.

 Similar to other countries in Central America, there are two seasons – wet and dry.
-The wet season or hurricane season in Belize is from June to November, while the dry season is December to May.
+The wet season, or hurricane season in Belize, is from June to November while the dry season is December to May.